Waitsnake/CVD_Stuff/README.md

 Final Image
 ```

-Therefore, DCK can only be as accurate as the simulation model used to generate the information loss.
+Therefore DCK can only be as accurate as the simulation model used to generate the information loss.

-The correction algorithm and simulation model are independent components.
+The simulation model and correction algorithm are independent components.

 Future simulation models can therefore be used without modifying the correction algorithm itself.